sheikhartin/when-github-wants-to-die/README.md

 pip install -r requirements.txt
 ```

-Clone all the repositories in a account:
+Clone all the repositories and gists in a account:

 ```bash
 python core.py "sheikhartin"
 ```

+<i>Note: The script puts the repositories and gists in the current directory.</i>

 Only some special repositories: